jancarloviray/blog/_posts/2017-02-08-paas-comparison-2017-dokku-flynn-deis-kubernetes-docker-swarm.md

-Dokku           Hobby Projects / Prototypes that are not mission critical Flynn           Small Production Deployments Kubernetes      Huge Deployments and Mission Critical Deis            A friendlier workflow on top of Kubernetes Docker Swarm    Native
+Dokku           Hobby Projects / Prototypes that are not mission critical Flynn           Small Production Deployments Kubernetes      Huge Deployments and Mission Critical Deis Workflow   A friendlier workflow on top of Kubernetes Docker Swarm    Native
 ```